 The design is kind of industrial and it’s made out of old washed bricks that support beams and wood that was left from the old storages which used to fill the place.

 Now coming back to food, I can say that the steak from The Steakers is one of the dishes that won a special spot in my heart.
 I’ve tried it with chips and chimichurri, or within a sandwich.
 Both are great.

 The guys from Sub Cult are really talented when it comes to making some of the most delicious sandwiches.
 I guess that’s why they won so many awards.
-I’ve tried their Sub-Marine (with seared scallops, roast free range pulled pork, calamari, Rocket, Lemon and Parsley Mayo) and Rodeo-Sub (with 28 day hung beef, provolone cheese, pickled chillies, baby onions and black truffle mayo) and I really can’t decide which one is best.
+I’ve tried their Sub-Marine (with seared scallops, roast free range pulled pork, calamari, Rocket, Lemon and Parsley Mayo) and Rodeo-Sub (with 28 days hung beef, provolone cheese, pickled chilies, baby onions, and black truffle mayo) and I really can’t decide which one is best.
 I think I’ll just have to try them again 🙂

-Aphrodite’s Food is also one of my favourites as I really like Eastern Mediterranean flavours.
+Aphrodite’s Food is also one of my favorites as I really like Eastern Mediterranean flavors.
 She uses organic ingredients, and she makes a fantastic pita bread.
-I loved their crispy chicken, their pomegranate ketchup and tabuleh salad, all mixed perfectly in the pita.
+I loved their crispy chicken, their pomegranate ketchup and tabouleh salad, all mixed perfectly in the pita.
 Definitely worth a try!